soedinglab/MMseqs2/lib/block-aligner/README.md

 For proteins, a min block size of 32 and a max block size of 256 performs well.
 Using a minimum block size that is at least 32 is recommended for most applications.
 Using a maximum block size greater than `2^14 = 16384` is not recommended.
-The library contains a `percent_len` function that computes a percentage of the sequence length with these recommendations.
 If the alignment scores are saturating (score too large), then use a smaller block size.
 Let me know how block aligner performs on your data!